robotzero1/tf2-retrain-easy/README.md

 # TensorFlow Fast and Easy Image Classification
-TensorFlow retraining with an image dataset of R2D2, C3PO and Darth Vader.
+TensorFlow retraining just by uploading image folders and running a script on Colab.

 This tutorial demonstrations probably the easiest way to create a model for object recognition.
 Images for the datasets are collected from Google Image Search and uploaded to a script on Google Colab which creates Tensorflow models in SavedModel, TensorFlow.js graph model, TensorFlow Lite format and C array style for microcontrollers.